MohamedAshraf-Ali/RNA-Seq-Analysis/README.md

-# RNA-Seq-Analysis
+# RNA-Seq-Analysis - Reproduction of Amorim et al. (2019)
-Reproducible RNA-seq analysis pipeline and differential gene expression workflows in R - Reproduction of Amorim et al. (2019) Overview
+Reproducible RNA-seq analysis pipeline and differential gene expression workflows in R Overview

 This repository contains my reproduction of selected RNA-seq analyses from the following paper:
 Amorim CF, Novais FO, Nguyen BT, Misic AM, Carvalho LP, Carvalho EM, Beiting DP, Scott P. (2019).
 Variable gene expression and parasite load predict treatment outcome in cutaneous leishmaniasis.
 Science Translational Medicine, 11(519), eaax4204.
-DOI: 10.1126/scitranslmed.aax4204
+# DOI: 10.1126/scitranslmed.aax4204
 The original study investigated gene expression and parasite load in patients with cutaneous leishmaniasis and their relationship with treatment outcome.

 This project focuses on reproducing the RNA-seq computational analysis using the publicly available data associated with the study.

-Analysis
+# Analysis

 The analysis follows the RNA-seq workflow from raw sequencing data through downstream gene expression analysis.